 Around $1 billion worth of products a year are thought to be sold into Australia by Amazon.

 Those selling a curated range of products with limited availability are probably relatively safe, but retailers of fast-moving consumer goods are in the firing line, she suggested.

-Citi Research estimates that Amazon could take 44 percent of Australian electronics sales, 19 percent of physical and electronic media, 11 percent of sport and outdoor products, and 10 percent of clothing.
+Citi Research estimated that Amazon could take 44 percent of Australian electronics sales, 19 percent of physical and electronic media, 11 percent of sport and outdoor products, and 10 percent of clothing.

 If you're in any of those segments, that’s something to worry about.
 However, that doesn’t mean you can’t do something about it.

-Here are some tips that may help you prepare for the retail giant’s Australian rollout.
+Here are some tips that may help you deal with the retail giant’s Australian launch.

 1. Get all the little things right

 Stewart’s top tip is that you need to be the best business you can, otherwise you face trouble with or without Amazon.